DecisionsDev/odm-ondocker/contrib/update-images/README.md

 - Docker installed on your system
 - Docker compose installed on your system
-- Access to the Docker Hub or your private container registry
+- Access to the the IBM Entitled Registry
 - Familiarity with the Docker command-line interface (CLI)

 ## 2. Preping the environment